Code-Institute-Submissions/MS1-8MegStick/README.md

 The persona that 8 Meg Stick Records wish to primarily target are likely to be viewing the site on a phone.
 Therefore the site will be a mobile first approach.

 The number one feature is links from each release to 6 of the most popular streaming platforms.
-There are:
+These are:

 - Spotify
 - Apple Music